 Council on the Ageing’s Chief Executive, Ian Yates, has admitted that raising the pension will be difficult, but that it is a necessary step.
 He said that “Claims that the age pension is somehow too extravagant and unsustainable do not bear out.”

 Elderly poverty in Australia presents a problem that too often slips under the radar.
 However, with more people agreeing with Ian Yates or joining Mission Australia’s cause, the solution to the problem could be on the near horizon.
 Unlike most poverty issues, the solution to this one is simple, improve pension and/or other government programs in place for the elderly.

 Elderly populations deserve respect and dignity just like any other group.
-And, only after the Australian government has addressed their plight can Australia truly be in contention for the “happiest nation on Earth.”
+Additionally, only after the Australian government has addressed elderly people’s plight can one truly consider Australia the “happiest nation on Earth.”

 – Abigail Gray